-A white evasion FEAT roll means one has bungled the attempt, and walked right into an attack.
+A white evasion FEAT roll indicates failure, and that one walked right into an attack.
 Even if the attacker would've otherwise missed, they have managed to somehow strike thanks to the failed evasion.
 A green evasion FEAT means the attack is avoided, while a yellow adds a +1 CS to the evader's next action against that foe, and a red FEAT adds a +2 CS to whatever offensive action the evader takes against his or her opponent.

 Feint aversions are similar to evasions, in that they involve an active defense, a sacrifice of one's own attack in a given turn to ensure that they avoid being struck.
 The difference between the two is that a feint involves actions against a ranged opponent, and that Agility (bal) is the base of the feint maneuver.
 They are otherwise the same, in that one can only feint a single ranged opponent per feint attempt.

-Feint aversions apply to Blunt Throwing, Edged Throwing, Energy, Force, and Shooting attacks, as well as other special, ranged attack and damage forms that require a to-hit roll (some Deionic, Karmic and Sorcerous powers fall into this description).
+Feint aversions apply to Blunt Throwing, Edged Throwing, Energy, Force, and Shooting attacks, as well as other special, ranged attack and damage forms that require a to-hit roll (some Sorcerous, Karmic, and Deionic powers fall into this description).